 Our web-based virtual language lab, the Online Language Learning Center (OLLC) is used by many Department of Modern Languages and Literatures courses at Case.
 Students enrolled in these classes log on to access audio and video files, record their own audio files, create wikis, and track their lab use.
 If you are enrolled in a language course that utilizes the OLLC, please read below for a complete description of its features.
-If you experience any problems using the OLLC, please contact us at email@example.com.
+OLLC resources are only available through Blackboard.
+If you experience any problems using the OLLC, please contact us at firstname.lastname@example.org.

 Many language courses feature an audio component.
 If your course uses audio materials, such as CDs accompanying a textbook or professor-created recordings, you can use the OLLC to access the audio files.